Umi no Hi: Marine Day in Japan

 Umi no Hi

 Marine Day was first established in 1941 with the name of Marine Memorial Day and celebrated on July 20th.
-Back then, it was created to commemorate the return of the Meiji Emperor’s to the Port of Yokohama safely after a sea voyage across Tohoku and Hokkaido in 1879.
-But in 1995 the government changed the name and the propose of this day and became a national holiday for the first time in 1996.
-Since then Marine Day have been a day to appreciate and show gratitude for the gifts of the ocean.
+Back then, it was created to commemorate the return of the Meiji Emperor to the Port of Yokohama safely after a sea voyage across Tohoku and Hokkaido in 1879.
+But in 1995 the government changed the name and the purpose of this day and became a national holiday for the first time in 1996.
+Since then Marine Day has been a day to appreciate and show gratitude for the gifts of the ocean.

 In 2003 the Japanese government began to implement what is known as “Happy Monday”.
 Japan is the country with the most national holidays in the world, but they are usually on single days during the week.
 On the other hand, companies do not usually offer many vacation days per year, especially to new employees.
 Therefore, the government decided to change some national holidays to Mondays, creating a 3-day long weekend that people can enjoy more than a day off during the week.
 It was then that Marine Day was changed to the third Monday in July.